- [14/04/2014] +Async: a new hybrid asynchronous engine on PowerLyra.

 we make a systematic study on the characteristics of real-world bipartite graphs and the related MLDM algorithms, and describe why existing online distributed graph partitioning algorithms fail to produce an optimal graph partition for bipartite graphs.
 First, real-world bipartite graphs for MLDM are usually imbalanced.
 This means that the size of two subsets in bipartite graph is significantly skewed, even in the scale of several orders of magnitude.
 Second, the computation load of many MLDM algorithms for bipartite graphs may also be skewed among vertices from the two subsets.
 Finally, the size of data associated with vertices from the two subsets can be significantly skewed.

 Based on the study, we argue that the unique properties of bipartite graphs and special requirement of bipartite algorithms demand differentiated partitioning of the two disjoint sets of vertices.
 We introduce BiGraph, a set of distributed graph partition algorithms designed for bipartite applications.
 The key of BiGraph is to partition graphs in a differentiated way and loading data according to the data affinity.

 BiGraph is implemented as separate graph partition modules of GraphLab, and can seamlessly work with existing synchronous and asynchronous engines.
-Our experiment using three MLDM algorithms (SVD, ALS and SGD) on an in-house 6-machine multicore cluster with 144 CPU cores shows that BiGraph reduces up to 62% vertex replication, and saves up to 96% network traffic.
-This transforms to a speedup up to 17.75X (from 1.38X) compared to default partitioning algorithms (e.g., Oblivious and Grid) using the same default synchronous engine.
+Our experimental results on a VM-based 48-node EC2-like cluster and a physical 6-node in-house cluster using three typical MLDM algorithms (SVD, ALS and SGD) show that BiGraph reduces up to 81% vertex replication, and saves up to 96% network traffic.
+This transforms to a speedup up to 17.75X (from 1.16X) compared with the default partitioning algorithms (e.g., Oblivious and Grid) using the same default synchronous engine.